 The Dos and Don’ts of Planning Services at Funeral Homes

-Planning a funeral at a local funeral home can be a difficult task for families and with so many funeral directors out there, deciding on which funeral director to work with, can be equally as daunting.
+Planning a funeral can be a difficult task for families and with so many funeral directors in Brisbane, deciding on which funeral director to work with, can be equally as daunting.
 It is normal to feel overwhelmed and anxious when planning a funeral.
 Making sure that your loved ones wishes are delivered, considering every member of the family and their wants, ensuring that religious components are included or not included, all whilst trying to personalise and create a funeral that is unique and celebrates your loved one’s life, can quickly become overwhelming.

 That is why it is important to ensure that you are working with an experienced funeral director that can assist you in navigating all of these considerations and help you to have a wonderful funeral that really celebrates your loved ones life.
 We have put together a list of do’s and don’ts to assist you when planning a funeral and that will help to ensure your loved ones life celebration is exactly as you want it to be.

 Do – Talk to a few Funeral Directors

 It can be easy to go straight for the funeral director with the best marketing, however, these are not always the best options when it comes to planning a funeral.
 You only have to look at the news and see some of the negative press that large multinational funeral companies have had over time, to see that perhaps they are not all in the industry for the families they serve.
 Take the time to talk to at least two funeral directors and ensure that you feel comfortable with the person who will be supporting you through the funeral.
 Some things to consider when talking to funeral directors would be; Will the Funeral Director I see today, be at the funeral service?
 Are the funeral service prices listed clearly on their website and available before meeting with the funeral director?
 Do they have a good understanding of the local community and options of locations for a funeral service?
 Ask any question that you have and be sure that you feel comfortable before choosing a funeral director.